-1. Campaign Advertisement Disclaimer
+Campaign Advertisement Disclaimer

 - Section 106.143, F.S. contains specific elements which must be included in all advertising purchased by a candidate for public office.
-The SOE Office strongly recommends that candidates become familiar with the requirements of Section 106.143, F.S. to prevent any violations of the law. - Any political advertisement that is paid for by a candidate and that is published, displayed, or circulated prior to, or on the day of, any election must prominently state: "Political advertisement paid for and approved by (name of candidate), (party affiliation), for (office sought)" or "Paid by (name of candidate), (party affiliation), for (office sought)." - Political advertisement of a candidate who is not an incumbent of the office for which the candidate is running shall not use the word "re-elect."
+The SOE Office strongly recommends that candidates become familiar with the requirements of Section 106.143, F.S. to prevent any violations of the law. - Any political advertisement that is paid for by a candidate, except a write-in candidate, and that is published, displayed, or circulated prior to, or on the day of, any election must prominently state: "Political advertisement paid for and approved by (name of candidate), (party affiliation), for (office sought)" or "Paid by (name of candidate), (party affiliation), for (office sought)."
+106.143 (1)(a)(1)(2) F.S.

-- Advertisement for non-incumbents must include the word "for" between the candidate's name and the office for which the candidate is running to avoid the implication of incumbency. - However, this does not apply to bumper stickers or items designed to be worn by a person. - Any political advertisement made pursuant to Section 106.021(3)(d), F.S. must be marked "paid political advertisement" or with the abbreviation "pd. pol. adv." and must prominently state, "Paid for and sponsored by (name of person paying for political advertisement).
-Approved by (names of persons, party affiliation, and offices sought in the political advertisement)." - Any political advertisement of a candidate running for partisan office shall express the name of the political party of which the candidate is seeking nomination or is the nominee.
-If the candidate for partisan office is running as a candidate with no party affiliation, any political advertisement of the candidate must state that the candidate has no party affiliation. - ➤ It is unlawful for any candidate or person on behalf of a candidate to represent that any person or organization supports the candidate, unless the person or organization has given specific approval in writing to the candidate to make the representation.
-However, this subsection does not apply to: - Editorial endorsement by any newspaper, radio or television station, or other recognized news medium. - Publication by a party committee advocating the candidacy of committee nominees. - Any political advertisement which is published, displayed, or produced in a language other than English may provide the information required by this section in the language used in the advertisement. - A political advertisement of a candidate running for Non- Partisan office may not state the candidate's political party affiliation.
-This section does not prohibit a political advertisement from stating the candidate's partisan related experience.
-A candidate for Non-Partisan office is prohibited from campaigning based on party affiliation.
+- Political advertisement of a candidate who is not an incumbent of the office for which the candidate is running shall not use the word "re-elect."
+106.143 (6) F.S. - Advertisement for non-incumbents must include the word "for" between the candidate's name and the office for which the candidate is running to avoid the implication of incumbency.
+106.143 (6) F.S. - However, this does not apply to bumper stickers or items designed to be worn by a person. - Any political advertisement made pursuant to Section 106.021(3)(d), F.S. must prominently state the name and address of the political committee or political party paying for the advertisement.
+106.143 (1)(d) F.S. - Any political advertisement of a candidate running for partisan office shall express the name of the political party of which the candidate is seeking nomination or is the nominee.
+If the candidate for partisan office is running as a candidate with no party affiliation, any political advertisement of the candidate must state that the candidate has no party affiliation.
+106.143 (3) F.S. - It is unlawful for any candidate or person on behalf of a candidate to represent that any person or organization supports the candidate, unless the person or organization has given specific approval in writing to the candidate to make the representation.
+However, this subsection does not apply to: - Editorial endorsement by any newspaper, radio or television station, or other recognized news medium. - Publication by a party committee advocating the candidacy of committee nominees.
+106.143 (4) F.S. - Any political advertisement which is published, displayed, or produced in a language other than English may provide the information required by this section in the language used in the advertisement.
+106.143 (9) F.S. - A political advertisement of a candidate running for nonpartisan office may not state the candidate's political party affiliation.
+This does not prohibit a political advertisement from stating the candidate's partisan-related experience.
+A candidate for nonpartisan office is prohibited from campaigning based on party affiliation.
+106.143 (3) F.S.

-2. Independent Campaign Advertisement Disclaimer
+Independent Campaign Advertisement Disclaimer